Puzzlepart/bestillingsportalen/Business-units.md

 # Business Units

-Provision Assist now includes the capability to define Naming Conventions/Policies and unique approvers for created spaces by 'Business Unit'.
+Bestillingsportalen now includes the capability to define Naming Conventions/Policies and unique approvers for created spaces by 'Business Unit'.

 When this functionality is enabled in the settings list, a user can select a business unit when making a request.